aalpkilic/toDoList/README.md

 ---

-**A note-taking application that allows users to create individualized notes using a visally appealing template..**
+**A note-taking application that allows users to create individualized notes using a visually appealing template**

 ---